Mayuresh-22/KyodoAI/README.md

 **4. Database Connection Issues**
 - Verify Supabase URL and keys are correct
 - Ensure Row Level Security (RLS) is properly configured
-- Check that all required tables exist in production database
+- Check that all required tables exist in the production database

 ## Contributing